hchen19/sparse_dgp/docs/examples/00_Basic_Usage/index.rst

 Basic Usage
 ==============

-This folder contains notebooks for basic usage of the package.
+This folder contains notebooks for basic usage of the package, e.g. things like training and evaluating models, and saving and loading models.

 .. toctree::
    :maxdepth: 1